SWEN90009-2024/SC-BlueRing/docs/Roles and Responsibilities.md

 * Facilitates Scrum events such as the Daily Standup, Sprint Planning, Sprint Review, and Sprint Retrospective.
 * Acts as a servant-leader, supporting the team's needs and fostering a collaborative environment

-Subteam leader: Mingchong Li, Sean Xiao
+Subteam leader: Mingchong Li, Aoxiang Xiao
 * Fostering a positive team environment, encouraging collaboration, and ensuring effective communication within their sub-team.
 * Assist in managing the workload within their sub-team, ensuring that tasks are appropriately distributed, and team members have the necessary resources to complete their work efficiently.

-Quality assurance: Wanghao Cheng, Aoxiang Xiao
+Quality assurance: Haocheng Wang, Aoxiang Xiao
 * Develop and execute comprehensive test plans and test cases to validate software functionality.
 * Collaborate with cross-functional teams to ensure alignment between requirements, design, development, and testing.